Peatlands and peat bogs: precious environments that urgently need our protection

-Our largest terrestrial carbon store, peatlands store more carbon than the world’s forests.
-Peatlands act as a carbon sink; they lock carbon safely away.
-Peat bogs have absorbed billions of tonnes of carbon, but this carbon has not disappeared, it’s held in safe keeping, within the peatland.
-When peat bogs are excavated, this benefit is lost and the peatland’s carbon is released into the atmosphere.
+Peatlands are our largest terrestrial carbon store; they store more than twice as much carbon than all the world’s forests!
+Using their vital and impressive function as a carbon sink, peat bogs lock carbon safely away.
+Peatlands have absorbed billions of tonnes of carbon, but this carbon has not disappeared, it still exists and is held in safe keeping, contained within the peatland.
+When peat bogs are excavated, this benefit is lost and the carbon is released into the atmosphere.

 It’s not only excavated peat bogs that are being weakened.
-Peatlands that have been drained to allow animals to graze lose their ability to regenerate.
-As the water within the peat reduces, these peatlands begin to erode and oxidise; as they degrade, peatlands release their carbon stores back into the atmosphere.
+Peatlands that have been drained to allow animals to graze, soon lose their ability to regenerate.
+As the water within the peatland reduces, the peat begins to erode and oxidise; once they start to degrade, peatlands begin to project their carbon stores back into the air.

-With our planet’s temperatures rising, there may be years that pass without any opportunity for new peat to be produced, as sphagnum mosses require cool temperatures and optimum water levels to flourish.
-Many of the fragmented peatlands that remain have been severely damaged by peat extraction, which is heartbreaking.
+Many of the fragments of peatlands that remain have been severely damaged by peat extraction, which is heartbreaking.
 Yet, if these peat bogs are protected and restored they can recover.
-It will take a considerable time for the health of these important sites to improve, but with expert restoration it can happen.
-Professor Jane Barker and Simon Bland, who run Dalefoot Composts are experts in this area; they take great pride in working to restore and repair peatlands that have been damaged by peat extraction or beset by other problems.
+There is no quick fix, it will take a considerable time for the health of these important sites to improve, but with expert restoration it can happen.
+Professor Jane Barker and Simon Bland, who run Dalefoot Composts, are experts in peatland restoration; they take great pride in working to restore and repair peatlands that have been damaged by peat extraction or drainage.

 Can we make a difference?

-I spend a huge proportion of my time and money running peat free Compost Trials, to help my readers find the best quality composts to use in their gardens and allotments.
-I want to give gardeners the confidence to purchase peat free composts and help gardeners find top quality growing mediums that won’t harm the environment.
+I spend a huge proportion of my time and money running peat-free Compost Trials, to help my readers find the best quality composts to use in their gardens and allotments.
+I want to give you the confidence to purchase peat-free composts and help gardeners find top quality growing mediums, to enhance their plants and gardens, without harming the environment.